 Now that Ananda has been a home to children for over 45 years, we can see, and appreciate, the distinctive qualities of maturity, openness and awareness which are shared by the adults who were raised as children at Ananda Village.
 While only some children choose to make Ananda their home as adults, all of them have been positively affected by their experience.

 Join Us for Family Activities

-Our Family Ministry often plans special activities such as family kirtans (devotional chanting), potlucks, crafts and service projects.
-Please contact Sarah Brink at email@example.com to find out what’s happening.
+Our Family Ministry occasionally plans special activities such as family gatherings, kirtans (devotional chanting), potlucks, crafts and service projects.
+Please contact Bhaktimarg Goering at firstname.lastname@example.org or (530) 478-7500 x7004 to find out what’s happening.